jimbosoft/callme/README.md

 The -d command-line option can override the dictionary name and location.

 ## Requirements
-Build required Maven with Java 8.
+Build requires Maven with Java 8.
 Running requires Java 8.

 ## Limitiations